sylwia30/Project_Twitter/README.md

 - add comments to posts
 - send messages to other users

-The technologies and tools used are:
+## Technologies and tools
-Python,
+- Python
-Django,
+- Django
-HTML,
+- HTML
-CSS,
+- CSS
-Bootstrap
+- Bootstrap